hero image for WPF Web Component

 xmlns:wv="clr-namespace:Microsoft.Web.WebView2.Wpf;assembly=Microsoft.Web.WebView2.Wpf"

-1. Add a WebView2 control to the main Grid:
+1. Add a WebView2 control to the main grid:

 <Grid>